+Rupert Hodson

-Rupert Hodson Chief Executive Officer 19 April 2023
+Chief Executive Officer 30 April 2024

-- Calculated as profit after tax before charging interest, tax, depreciation and amortisation in the financial year, adjusted for share-based payments, other, non-recurring income and costs which were IPO related.
-This metric provides a more comparable indication of the Group's core business performance by removing the impact of non-trading items that are reported separately.
-Please refer to note 8 for further details. - Adjusted to exclude costs related to the IPO in the comparative year, other, non-recurring income and share-based payments.
-Please refer to note 13 for further details.
+- Calculated as profit after tax before charging interest, tax, depreciation and amortisation in the financial year, adjusted for share-based payments, other, non-recurring income and costs relating to the reorganisation.
+This metric provides a more comparable indication of the Group's core business performance by removing the impact of non-trading items that are reported separately. - Adjusted to exclude costs relating to the reorganisation, other, non-recurring income, the derecognition of the deferred tax asset and share-based payments.